Elijah-trillionz/devRoadMap/README.md

 2. No other rules.

-Your contribution is only needed in the resources folder which contains json files of gamedev, webdev, desktopdev, and mobiledev.
+Your contribution is only needed in the resources folder which contains json files of webdev, and mobiledev.

 Each of them contains the roadmap of what to learn (ordered), and where to learn them, you can ask questions to get user's interest.